Pharmacology & Experimental Therapeutics

 - GMS BI 776 Gene Targeting in Transgenic Mice (2 cr)

-- GMS BI 789 Methods and Modeling in Molecular Biochemistry (2 cr)
+- GMS BI 777 Techniques in Biochemistry, Cell, and Molecular Biology (2 cr)

 - GMS MS 783 Molecular Basis of Neurologic Disease (2 cr)